Course Assignment Descriptions and Requirements

 • Note: A blog entry should be at least four solid paragraphs.

 - Group Topic Blog Project: This project will be based on your group’s pre-departure research that is expanded/enhanced through your experiences in Thailand.
-You will become familiar with topics and themes while you shop at the food market, interact with students and teachers at a school, meet and learn from elders, stay with families and explore their village in Mae Kampong, learn from elders in a Hmong Village and visit other Hill Tribes’ villages, see the Golden Triangle, visit the Hall of Opium, cross the Mekong River to Laos, and visit with community members, guides, van drivers, hotel staff and students.
+You will become familiar with topics and themes while you shop at the local markets, interact with students and teachers at schools, meet and learn from elders, learn from elders in Hmong and Karen villages, boat on the Mekong River, spend a day in Laos, and visit with community members, guides, van drivers, hotel staff and students.

-In small groups of four, you will focus on one of the following five topics:
+In small groups of four, you will focus on one of the following four topics:

 • Your small group will determine what and how you will move forward in understanding your chosen topic.